How to Read An Appraisal Report: Skim for the Highlights, Page by Page

 Page 1: Check that your address looks correct

-It’s easy to spot errors in this section, but it’s one lots of homeowners will breeze right past.
+It’s easy to spot errors in this section, but it’s one a lot of homeowners will breeze right past.
 Focus your attention on page one at the top of the report under the “Subject” section.
 Confirm that the “Property Address” is accurate, including the ZIP code and County.
 If it’s incorrect, you might have the wrong report altogether.

 Source: (Fannie Mae)